RECAPEM

 • Low body weight

-• Failure to stop smoking or presence of respiratory bronchiolitis
+• Failure to stop smoking or the presence of respiratory bronchiolitis

 • Large initial pneumothorax size *